Capillary/ecom-api-document/source/includes/_order.md

 GatewayID* | string |  The respective payment gateway id CPUserID | string |  The unique CP user id generated by the system PaymentDetails* | json obj |  Pass the payment details GVCode | string |  The gift voucher code used for the transaction (if any) RespCode | string |  The unique response code generated at the payment gateway for the transaction (to our system) RespMessage | string |  The entire response payload generated at the payment gateway for the transaction (to our system) PointsBurned | int |  The number of points redeemed for the transaction (if any)

+<aside class="notice"> All parameters marked by * are mandatory. </aside>

 ## Save Merchant Transaction

 > Sample Request

 ```html